apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 ﻿DeDRM_plugin.zip
 ================

-This calibre plugin replaces all previous DRM removal plugins.
+This calibre plugin replaces many previously separate DRM removal plugins.
 Before you install this plugin, you should uninstall any older individual DRM removal plugins, e.g. K4MobiDeDRM.
+The exception is the obok plugin, which should not be removed.

-This plugin will remove the DRM from Amazon Kindle ebooks (Mobi, KF8, Topaz and Print Replica), Mobipocket, Adobe Digital Edition ePubs (including Sony and Kobo ePubs), Barnes and Noble (nook) ePubs, Adobe Digital Edition PDFs, and Fictionwise eReader ebooks.
+This plugin will remove the DRM from
+ - Kindle ebooks (from Kindle for Mac/PC and eInk Kindles).
+ - Barnes and Noble ePubs
+ - Adobe Digital Editions (v2.0.1*) ePubs (including Kobo and Google ePubs downloaded to ADE)
+ - Adobe Digital Editions (v2.0.1) PDFs
+ - Mobipocket ebooks
+ - eReader PDB books

+These tools do NOT work with kepubs downloaded using Kobo's desktop app (see the separate obok plugin) nor Apple's iBooks FairPlay DRM (see details about Requiem at the end of this file.)

+* With Adobe Digital Editions 3.0 and later, Adobe have introduced a new, optional, DRM scheme.
+To avoid this new scheme, you should use Adobe Digital Editions 2.0.1.
+Some books are required to use the new DRM scheme and so will not download with ADE 2.0.1.
+If you still want such a book, you will need to use ADE 3.0 or later to download it, but you should remember that no tools to remove Adobe's new DRM scheme exist as of June 2016.

 Installation
 ------------
-From the Preferences menu, do NOT select "Get plugins to enhance calibre" as this is reserved for 'official' calibre plugins.
-Instead select "Change calibre behavior" to go to Calibre's Preferences page.
-Under "Advanced" click on the Plugins button.
-Use the "Load plugin from file" button to select the plugin's zip file (DeDRM_plugin.zip) and click the "Add" button.
-Click "Yes" in the the "Are you sure?" dialog.
-Click OK in the "Success" dialog.
+Open calibre's Preferences dialog.
+Click on the "Plugins" button.
+Next, click on the button, "Load plugin from file".
+Navigate to the unzipped DeDRM_tools folder and, in the folder "DeDRM_calibre_plugin", find the file "DeDRM_plugin.zip".
+Click to select the file and select "Open".
+Click "Yes" in the "Are you sure?" dialog box.
+Click the "OK" button in the "Success" dialog box.

 Customization
 -------------
-The keys for ebooks downloaded using Kindle for Mac/PC, Adobe Digital Editions and NOOK Study are automatically generated and saved when needed.
-If all your DRMed ebooks can be downloaded and read in Kindle for Mac/PC, Adobe Digital Editions or NOOK Study on the same computer and user account on which you are running calibre, you do not need to do add any customisation data to this plugin.
-(Linux users should see the Linux section at the end of this ReadMe.)
+You MUST add some key information for the following kinds of ebooks:
+ - Kindle ebooks from an E-Ink based Kindle (e.g. Voyage).
+ - Barnes & Noble ePubs other than those downloaded using NOOK Study
+ - Mobipocket ebooks
+ - eReader PDB books

+ You do not need to add any key information for eBooks
+  - downloaded using Kindle for Mac/PC
+  - downloaded using Adobe Digital Editions (v2.0.1)
+  - downloaded using NOOK Study
+ as the necessary keys are automatically retrieved from files on your computer.

-If you have books from other sources (e.g. from an eInk Kindle), highlight the plugin (DeDRM under the "File type plugins" category) and click the "Customize Plugin" button.
+ To add needed key information for other books, highlight the plugin (DeDRM under the "File type plugins" category) and click the "Customize Plugin" button.

 The buttons in the configuration dialog will open individual configuration dialogs that will allow you to enter the needed information, depending on the type and source of your DRMed eBooks.
-Additional help on the information required is available in each of the the dialogs.
+Additional help on the information required is available in each of the the dialogs vias the [?] help button.

 If you have used previous versions of the various DeDRM plugins on this machine, you may find that some of the configuration dialogs already contain the information you entered through those previous plugins.